Boheme Bistro

 East Atlantic Avenue and the Bistro Format

 East Atlantic Avenue in Delray Beach operates as one of South Florida's more coherent dining corridors: a walkable stretch where the density of options is high enough that a single address competes not just on food but on positioning.
 The street sorts itself into distinct tiers, from direct beach-casual spots to polished steakhouses like Bourbon Steak Delray Beach and concept-driven newcomers like Akira Back.
-Boheme Bistro, at 1118 E Atlantic Ave, occupies a position on that spectrum that the bistro format tends to own in most cities: accessible enough for a weeknight but considered enough for a proper evening out.
+Boheme Bistro, at 1118 E Atlantic Ave, is a Mediterranean Bistro in Delray Beach that falls in the approachable dinner tier: accessible enough for a weeknight but considered enough for a proper evening out.

 The bistro as a dining category has had a complicated decade in American cities.
 It arrived in the 1990s as a shorthand for French-adjacent comfort, then lost ground to fast-casual and farm-to-table formats before reasserting itself as a legitimate middle tier in markets where the extremes had crowded out everything else.
 In a beach city like Delray Beach, where dining often skews toward volume and atmosphere over precision, the format finds a useful niche.
 It asks for some attention from the guest without demanding the full commitment of a tasting-menu evening at destinations like The French Laundry in Napa or Smyth in Chicago.